mhkok/home-energy-predictor/README.md

 ## Different scenarios
 - Data increased by 100x: Due to the scalable of the tools used above this should not be an issue for the Energy Predictor tool.
 - Pipelines each day at 7am: By implementing a DAG using Airflow its quite easy to run the ETL processes daily on 7am.
 - Database accessed by 100+ users: The DWH Redshift database can handle up to 500 concurrent connections.
 Also, most likely when there are more users connected to the Redshift database the hardware specs of the Redshift database will need to be increased to handle the load.
+If users don't need to perform INSERT or UPDATE it would also be possible to periodically copy the data to a NoSQL database like Cassandra.

 ## Data types & files

 Currently two different data types are used in this projecct to process data: JSON & CSV.
 Find under the `/data` dir examples of these files.